ibara/8088ify/README.md

 easily find such a translation tool surprised me.

-It may be lesser-known that Intel had the porting of 8080 assmebly code to 8086/8088 in mind when designing the 8086/8088.
+It may be lesser-known that Intel had the porting of 8080 assembly code to 8086/8088 in mind when designing the 8086/8088.
 According to
 [this retrocomputing forum post](https://retrocomputingforum.com/t/translation-of-8080-code-to-8086/1309), Intel even produced documentation of conversion tables